-Attachment disorder, or RAD, is often associated with children who have been adopted, but it can also occur in children with other early issues with attachment.
-For adopted chidren, RAD can be present even if a child was adopted in the first few days of life.
-Although RAD is often associated with adoption, many adopted children do not develop RAD.
-It is important to be aware of the symptoms.
+Reactive Attachment Disorder, or RAD, is usually associated with children who have been adopted and can also occur in children with other early issues with attachment.
+For adopted children, RAD can be present even if a child was adopted in the first few days of life.
+Although RAD is generally linked to adoption, not all adopted children develop RAD.

-In addition to the many misconceptions regarding attachment disorder, it is often not properly diagnosed by health professionals due to a lack of experience and training in this area.
-Specifically, RAD is often misdiagnosed as ADD, ADHD, or as oppositional/defiant behavior causing a delay in proper treatment and more difficulty and stress for families.
+In addition to the many misconceptions regarding Attachment Disorder, it’s often not properly diagnosed by healthcare professionals due to a lack of experience and training about the disorder.
+RAD is frequently misdiagnosed as ADD, ADHD, or as oppositional/defiant behavior causing a delay in proper treatment and more difficulty and stress for families.

 Since RAD is a brain issue, neurofeedback – a powerful tool for the brain – is especially suited to its treatment.

 With neurofeedback, a person learns to regulate his or her brain.
 This is an excellent match for the challenges of treating attachment disorders.
 Dr. Daniel Schore of UCLA has shown that a great number of attachment issues are self-regulation issues.
 In other words, many people with attachment disorders have difficulty managing emotions and calming themselves.
 Training with neurofeedback can target the areas of the brain that regulate those abilities.